mhurleypic/hello-world/README.md

 # hello-world
-my first repository
+My first repository
-I'm a Senior Enterprise Architect
+This is only for learning purpose